MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dotdigital.md

 ## Prerequisites for a connection

--	You have a [DotDigital account](https://dotdigital.com/) and corresponding administrator credentials.
+-	You have a [DotDigital account](https://dotdigital.com/) and created an [API user](https://support.dotdigital.com/hc/en-gb/articles/115001718730-How-do-I-create-an-API-user).
+You will need use the API user credentials to create a connection
 -	There are existing address books in DotDigital and the corresponding IDs.
 The ID can be found in the URL when you select and open an address book.
 For more information, see [DotDigital address books](https://support.dotdigital.com/hc/articles/212211968-Creating-an-address-book).
 -	You have [configured segments](segments.md) in audience insights.
 -	Unified customer profiles in the exported segments contain a field representing an email address.